Countries with No Annual Property Tax | Real Estate Thailand

 Properties in Phuket continue to change hands regularly as International investors increasingly want a piece of paradise.
 The island is popular with those looking to spend the winter in a warmer climate and return home with a tan.
 And because Phuket is centrally located within Asia, it’s very accessible being just a few hours flight from most Asian countries.

-Phuket has weathered the storms of the Asian financial crisis, SARS, and a devastating Tsunami and has emerged stronger, safer, and more stylish than ever before, making it one of Southeast Asia's most popular destinations for travel.
-Many of these travelers have looked into Phuket real estate and now own a holiday home or real estate in Thailand.
+Phuket Thailand has weathered the storms of the Asian financial crisis, SARS, and a devastating Tsunami and has emerged stronger, safer, and more stylish than ever before, making it one of Southeast Asia's most popular destinations for travel.
+Many of these travelers have looked into Phuket for real estate in Thailand and now own a holiday home.

 The amount of tourists visiting the island continues to grow and with many new property developments being built in Phuket the number of investors and investment opportunities has increased.